ministryofjustice/bichard7-next-audit-logging/README.md

 # Bichard7 Next: Audit Logging

 A collection of service components to be hosted within AWS that will run as new parts of the Bichard7 architecture.
-Below, is a high-level diagram of the solution architecture of Audit Logging.
+Below, is a high-level diagram of the solution architecture.

 ![Bichard7 Audit Logging](/docs/infrastructure.png?raw=true "Infrastructure")